ahmettsadik/AnimeRecomendationWebSite_TR/README.md

 # MyProject

 ## Description
-This project is a Django application for managing and searching anime data.
+This project is a Django application that recommends animes based on the user's liked animes.

 ## Project Structure